- Do you have an information packet for me to read?

 - Who would be my supervisor?

-You will initially work directly with Phil Losacker, Coordinator, Volunteer Services at Memorial Blood Centers to determine your assignment.
-Project supervision and direction will then be provided by a department manager or designee.
+You will initially work directly with Phil Losacker, Volunteer Services Manager at Memorial Blood Centers for orientation and to determine your assignment.
+Training, project supervision and direction will then be provided by a department manager or designee.

 - Would records be kept on the service I provide?